niqitos/wiring.blog/content/en/2-installing-esp32-board-in-arduino-ide-on-windows.md

   - ESP32
 title: Installing ESP32 Board In Arduino IDE On Windows
-description: In this tutorial, we will show you how to install the ESP32 board in the Arduino IDE for Windows.
+description: In this tutorial, we will show you how to install the ESP32 board in Arduino IDE for Windows.
 If you are using Mac OS or Linux, follow these instructions.
 seo:
   title: Installing ESP32 Board In Arduino IDE On Windows
   description: In this tutorial, we will show you how to install the ESP32 board
-    in the Arduino IDE for Windows.
+    in Arduino IDE for Windows.
 If you are using Mac OS or Linux, follow these instructions.
 published: true
 date: 2025-09-02T00:00:00.000Z